Wracked with pain? Alleviate the torment

 See your doctor if your headache is sudden or severe, or causes confusion, trouble seeing, speaking or walking.

 What helps: Rest and put your feet up.
 Ice them for 15-to-20 minutes at a time.
+If pain persists, you must consult a foot doctor.

 About opioids: Also called narcotics, they are a mainstay for pain.
 The most common are codeine, Demerol, OxyContin, Oxycodone and Percocet, and each has a different strength.